KDE/digikam-doc/README.md

 extract strings to translate.
 Contents are finaly exported to dedicated containers for translators.

-When translations are updated by the translator teams, files are re-injected back by other scripts to this project, in order to compile internationalized versions of DocBook files.
+When translations are updated by the translator teams, files are re-injected back by other scripts to this project, in order to compile internationalized versions of ReStructured files.
 These files are linked in po/ sub-directories from this project for future conversion to HTML/EPUB or for packaging.

 This project is not involved in the translation workflow.
 Please contact [KDE translation teams](https://l10n.kde.org/docs/index-script.php)